apache/qpid-proton/examples/go/README.md

 There are 3 go packages for proton:

-- qpid.apache.org/proton/go/amqp: converts AMQP messages and data types to and from Go data types.
+- qpid.apache.org/proton/amqp: converts AMQP messages and data types to and from Go data types.
-- qpid.apache.org/proton/go/messaging: easy-to-use, concurrent API for messaging clients and servers.
+- qpid.apache.org/proton/concurrent: easy-to-use, concurrent API for concurrent clients and servers.
-- qpid.apache.org/proton/go/event: full low-level access to the proton engine.
+- qpid.apache.org/proton: Low-level access to the proton engine.

-Most applications should use the `messaging` package.
-The `event` package is for applications that need low-level access to the proton engine.
+Most applications should use the `proton/concurrent` package.
+The `proton` package is for applications that need low-level access to the proton engine.

 ## Example programs

-- [receive.go](receive.go) receive from many connections concurrently using messaging package.
+- [receive.go](receive.go) receive from many connections concurrently.
-- [send.go](send.go) send to many connections concurrently using messaging package.
+- [send.go](send.go) send to many connections concurrently.
-- [event_broker.go](event_broker.go) simple mini-broker using event package.

 ## Using the Go packages